adobe-platform/feature-flipper/docs/deployment.md

 ### Docker

 A working Docker installation is required.
+Docker is not a runtime requirement of the feature flipper and is only used to create a consistent deployment environment.

-A working Docker installation looks like this:
+A working Docker installation looks like this
+(note the use of `version`, not `--version`):

 ```
 [you:~]$ docker version